YinLiLin/KAML/README.md

 | 1 | 1 | 2 | 1 | 2 | … | 0 |
 | 0 | 0 | 0 | 0 | 0 | … | 0 |

+This type of file can be transformed by the following codes:
 ```r
 KAML.Data(numfile="mouse.Numeric.txt", mapfile="mouse.map", out="mouse")
 ```

+After transformed, three file will be generated, all with the same prefix which is assigned by users in the *`KAML.Data*`* function.

+*The example mouse datasets:*

 > `mouse.map, mouse.geno.desc, mouse.geno.bin`